 The I-129 Trade Agreement Supplement needs to be completed by employers sponsoring foreign nationals in a nonimmigrant visa classification based on a free trade agreement between the United States and the beneficiary's country of citizenship.
 It is meant to be included with USCIS Form I-129, Petition for a Nonimmigrant Worker.

 The first two questions identify the employer and beneficiary.
-Questions three and four ask whether or not the employer is a U.S. or foreign employer, because, unlike most nonimmigrant visa classifications, foreign employers are eligible to sponsor foreign nationals to work in the United States under one of these visa classifications.
+Questions 3 and 4 ask whether or not the employer is a U.S. or foreign employer, because unlike most nonimmigrant visa classifications, foreign employers are eligible to sponsor foreign nationals to work in the United States under one of these visa classifications.

 Section 1 of this supplement asks the employer to check the applicable free trade agreement visa classification.
-These classifications include the following:
+These classifications include:

 The TN and H-1B1 visa classifications are alternatives to the H-1B visa classification, which is reserved for eligible foreign nationals who are coming to the United States to work in a specialty occupation.
 Citizens of Canada, Mexico, Chile, and Singapore are also eligible for the H-1B visa classification.
 Employers, therefore, do not need to complete this supplement if sponsoring a beneficiary from one of these countries for the H-1B classification.